tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 </Project>
 ```

-A package reference with `PrivateAssets="All"` means it isn't exposed to projects that reference this project.
+A package reference with `PrivateAssets="All"` isn't exposed to projects that reference this project.
 This restriction is especially useful for packages that are typically only used during development.

 > [!IMPORTANT]
 > Always use the version of the tools package that matches the major version of the runtime packages.